bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![data](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_Load_data.png)

 When the data is loaded and/or a task have finished to run the files created are green.
 Grey indicates that the task is queueing, yellow that the task is beeing processed and red that an error occurred.
 For example after loading the data you should see the following in the history column on the right

 File check:

 ![file1](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_file_1.png)

-**NOTE**: numbers and paths of the file may vary with usage
+**NOTE**: Numbers and paths of the files may vary with usage

-**NOTE**: the icons on the right of each file allow you to "Poke an eye", edit the attribute or delete the file
+**NOTE**: The icons on the right of each file allow you to "Poke an eye", edit the attribute or delete the file

+<a name="convert"></a>
 #### 2) Convert the FASTQ quality format
-<a name="convert"></a>
 ** NGS: QC and manipulation/FASTAQ groomer convert between various FASTQ quality formats
 - File to groom : NA12878_CBW_chr1_R1.fastq